petergithub/notes/01Technology/ubuntuNotes.md

 send requests during 30 seconds with a concurrency of 50 requests to an URL `ab -t 30 -c 50 URL http://www.example.com/`

+### od

+od - dump files in octal and other formats

+`od -A x -t x1z -v fileName` Display hexdump format output

+`-A, --address-radix=RADIX` output format for file offsets; RADIX is one of [doxn], for Decimal, Octal, Hex or None `-t, --format=TYPE` select output format or formats `-v, --output-duplicates` do not use * to mark line suppression `-w[BYTES], --width[=BYTES]` output BYTES bytes per output line; 32 is implied when BYTES is not specified

+`TYPE` is made up of one or more of these specifications:

+`a`      named character, ignoring high-order bit
+`c`      printable character or backslash escape `o[SIZE]` octal, SIZE bytes per integer
+`x[SIZE]` hexadecimal, SIZE bytes per integer

+`SIZE` is a number.
+Adding a `z` suffix to any type displays printable characters at the end of each output line.

 ### Other

 `history | awk '{a[$2]++}END{for(i in a){print a[i] " " i}}' | sort -rn | head` 列出最常用的10条命令
+使用 HISTTIMEFORMAT 在历史中显示 TIMESTAMP `export HISTTIMEFORMAT='%F %T '`

 查看最后一个日志文件 `ls -tr /data/log | tail -1`
 cat << EOF > test.txt
 ABC